-In Tables 4 (columns 3 and 4) the evidence is that in a bivariate probit model issuing equities has a positive and significant impact on the probability of R&D for high-tech firms, though the magnitude of the effect is almost halved compared to 2SLS results.
-In detail, issuing equities increases the probability that a firm engages in R&D by 26 percentage points, roughly 40 per cent the estimated probability.10 It is interesting to note that the correlation between the error terms in the two probit models, the first for the probability of R&D and the second for the probability of issuing equities, is quite large and negative.
+In Table 3 (columns 3 and 4) the evidence is that, in a bivariate probit model, issuing equities has a positive and significant impact on the probability of R&D for high-tech firms and the magnitude of the effect is almost halved compared to 2SLS results.
+In detail, issuing equities increases the probability that a firm engages in R&D by 26 percentage points, roughly 40 per cent the estimated probability.
+It is interesting to note that the correlation between the error terms in the two probit models, the first for the probability of R&D and the second for the probability of issuing equities, is quite large and negative.
 This means that unobservable variables that increase the probability of R&D generally reduce the probability of issuing equities creating that sort of attenuation bias previously described.
+In the last column of the table we also report the result of an instrumental variable probit estimation where, instead of using the dummy equity, we rely on a continuous variable such as the ratio of net equity issues on net finance; in this case, however, we need to limit the analysis to firms with positive net finance (4,545 observations).
+In the second-stage estimation the evidence is that even increasing the amount of net equity has a positive effect on innovation: when the ratio rises by one standard deviation (0.2), the effect is such that to increase the probability of R&D by 20 percentage points, one third of the estimated probability in the sample.